 It culminates with our approach to students: “individualized learning” – using the methods and strategies that we’ve developed, refined, and instituted across the curriculum to reinforce the skills and content we teach.
 These methods help transform our students into informed self-advocates and eager learners.

-Here are some of the proven methods and strategies we use to reach our students successfully:
+Here are some of the research-based methods and strategies we use to reach our students successfully:

 Providing Differentiated Instruction